leethree/WineGlass/README.md

 # WineGlass

-> Demo for Apple-Watch-Home-Screen-style UI in React Native
+> A demo of Apple-Watch-Home-Screen-style UI written in React Native

+## Try It Out

+You can try out the demo using [expo](https://expo.io/@leethree/wineglass) on iOS or Android.

 <img src=".github/demo.gif" alt="Screenshot" width="320">